xebialabs-community/howto/container/spinnaker/README.md

 # Manage your Pipelines using Spinnaker

+Spinnaker is an open-source, multi-cloud continuous delivery platform originally developed by Netflix.
+It provides powerful deployment orchestration capabilities across cloud providers like AWS, Azure, Google Cloud, and Kubernetes.
+This integration enables Digital.ai Release to orchestrate Spinnaker pipelines as part of your broader release automation strategy, allowing you to combine Spinnaker's deployment strength with Release's comprehensive release orchestration, approvals, and governance features.

 ### Before you begin
 This how-to involves working with a variety of tools, such as Digital.ai Release and Spinnaker.
 You can perform this task by following the instructions.
 However, being familiar with these tools and technologies can significantly help you when you try them out in your test environment.